richrd/suplemon/README.md

      /_______/\_______/__/ /  /_______/________/__/__/__/________/__/ /|__/ /
      \_______\ \______\__\/   \_______\________\__\__\__\________\__\/ \__\/

-              *Remedying the pain of command line editing since 2014*
+              Remedying the pain of command line editing since 2014

-Command line text editor with multicursor support.
+Intuitive command line text editor with multicursor support.
 Suplemon replicates Sublime Text style functionality in the terminal with the ease of use of Nano.
 # Suplemon multicursor editing:
 ![Suplemon in action](http://bittemple.org/misc/suplemon/suplemon-demo.gif)